Colorectal cancer

 SPECIALIST.
 GASTROINTESTINAL CANCER AREA

-This malignant tumor can grow locally (invading the layers of the wall of the digestive tract and can reach the organs contained in the abdomen), by lymphatic spread to the lymph nodes or by hematogenous spread (through the blood, preferably to the liver, lung, bone and brain).
+This malignant tumour can grow locally (invading the layers of the wall of the digestive tract and can reach the organs contained in the abdomen), by lymphatic spread (reaching nearby lymph nodes) or by haematogenous spread, i.e. through the blood reaching vital organs such as the liver, lung, bones and brain.

-If the tumor is detected at an early stage, it is curable in more than 90% of cases.
-For this reason, early detection is vital, as it is a common cancer.
-Eighty percent of cases are sporadic and 20% are genetically influenced.
+If the tumour is detected early, it is curable in more than 90% of cases.
+For this reason, early detection is vital as it is a common cancer.
+In recent decades, both incidence and mortality rates have fallen thanks to prevention.

 A PERSONALIZED MEDICINE